Dead Christ Supported by Angels

-Pietà or Dead Christ Supported by Angels is a tempera-on-panel painting by the Italian Renaissance artist Giovanni Bellini, now in the city museum of Rimini.
-It is dated to around 1470, making it one of his early mature works, around the same time as another of his Pietà (Brera).
+Pietà or Dead Christ Supported by Angels or Dead Christ Supported by Four Angels is a painting in tempera on panel by the Italian Renaissance artist Giovanni Bellini, now in the city museum of Rimini.
+It is dated to around 1470, making it one of his early mature works, around the same time as another Pietà of his in the Pinacoteca di Brera).

+After having undergone a comprehensive conservation treatment by the Venetian Heritage, the painting was on view in Venice at the Galleria Giorgio Franchetti alla Ca' d'Oro from November 21, 2025, to January 6, 2026, and in the United States (for the first time) at the Morgan Library & Museum in Manhattan from January 15 through April 19, 2026.